 When is the Red Ribbon Ride?
 The Ride takes place July 16-19, 2015.
 This will be our 13th Ride!
 We have a new route; traveling through southwestern Minnesota.

 Where is the Red Ribbon Ride?
-Starts at the Mall of America (West Market Square)- NEW location for 2014); travels to overnight stops in Belle Plaine, Mankato, & Waconia.
+Starts at the Mall of America and travels to overnight stops in Belle Plaine, Mankato, & Waconia.
 The Ride will end at the beautiful State Capitol in St Paul.

 How long is the Red Ribbon Ride?
 It's a four-day Ride with three overnights along the route.
 Riders will travel approximately 300 miles during the four days.

 What's the Rider registration fee and age limit?
 Riders are responsible for paying a $75, non-refundable, non-transferable registration fee.
 You must be 18 years old by the first day of the Ride, to register.
 Riders are required to raise a minimum of $1,500 to participate.
 Student Rider registration rate: $50, non-refundable, non-transferable registration fee; $750 fundraising minimum.
 Proof of current student status required (copy of student ID).
 Contact the Ride office directly to inquire, firstname.lastname@example.org

 What's the Crew member registration fee and age limit?
 Crew members are responsible for paying a $75, non-refundable, non-transferable registration fee.
 You must be 18 years old by the first day of the Ride, to register.
 Crew members are encouraged to fundraise, but not required; a personal fundraising goal of $250 is recommended.
 Unfortunately, there is not a student rate for Crew registration.